canal8064/Awesome-privacy/README.md

 # **Internet-privacy-guide**
-Collection of services/software that are mostly privacy respecting
+Collection of services/software that are for the most part privacy respecting and are open source.

 ### VPNs